threnodygames/nimblesim-docs/_tutorials/village-sim/eating-and-drinking.md

 </iframe>

 {: .note }
-I've added UI elements and increased the metabolic rate and threshold only for the purpose of the video.
+For the purposes of the demo, I've added UI elements and increased both the rate at which the stats increase & the thresholds at which the villager will seek food.

 ## What we could do